5l1v3r1/WhatsSpy-Public-wiki/getting-started.markdown

 ## 3) Importing users

-If everything went well you can now access the WhatsSpy Public interface through your webserver (via `http://<your-ip>/whatsspy/`).
+If everything went well you can now access the WhatsSpy Public interface through your webserver (via `http://<your-ip>/whatsspy/`) (default password is `whatsspypublic`).
 At this point you need to import users that you want to track ([Troubleshooting](troubleshooting)):

 * Either add any contact manually by using "Add contact by phonenumber".
 * Or use "import google Contacts" which is an script that retrieves all your Google Contacts and gives an SQL statement which insert all users into the database.